$0 New South Wales Adoption Quick-Start Checklist

 Several costs are consistently underestimated:

 Post-placement support.
-Children from OOHC and intercountry backgrounds often need therapeutic support — occupational therapy, speech therapy, trauma-informed counselling.
-These costs can run thousands of dollars per year and are not covered by adoption fees.
+Children from OOHC and intercountry backgrounds may need therapeutic support — occupational therapy, speech therapy, trauma-informed counselling.
+These costs are separate from adoption fees.

 Legal review of the Adoption Plan.
 Having a solicitor review the Adoption Plan before it's filed with the Supreme Court is worth the cost — an inadequate plan can cause delays.